 For documentation on the latest version, see the 4.4 Documentation.

 You can configure the .NET Agent to monitor ASP.NET applications with multiple Application Domains (AppDomains).
-This page assumes that you have a working knowledge of AppDomains and are familiar with the AppDomain implementation in your application.
+This topic assumes you have a working knowledge of AppDomains and that you are familiar with the AppDomain implementation in your application.

-This page does not describe the System Domain, Shared Domain, or DefaultDomain AppDomains that the CLR instantiates before it executes the managed code.
+This topic does not cover the System Domain, Shared Domain, or DefaultDomain AppDomains the CLR instantiates before it executes the managed code.
 If your standalone application runs in the DefaultDomain, see Instrument the DefaultDomain for Standalone Applications.

 Windows uses processes to manage security and performance isolation between running applications.
-Process isolation ensures that the application's running code does not interfere with another application.
-However for applications that share data, making calls between Windows processes can introduce complications and performance issues.
+Process isolation ensures one application's running code doesn't interfere with another application.
+However, for applications that share data, making calls between Windows processes can introduce complications and performance issues.
 AppDomains enable developers to create several applications that run inside a single process but maintain application isolation.

 Single Application Domain

-When a single application runs inside its own process, the runtime host manages the AppDomain.
+In the case of a single application running inside its own process, the runtime host typically manages the AppDomain.
 The application executable and the AppDomain have the same name.
-The .NET Agent installs itself inside the single AppDomain and creates a node for the application.
+The .NET Agent (agent) installs itself inside the single AppDomain and creates a node for the application.